UPPMAX/HPC-python/docs/interactive.md

 To run interactively, you need to allocate resources on the cluster first.
 You can use the command salloc to allow interactive use of resources allocated to your job.
 When the resources are allocated, you need to preface commands with ``srun`` in order to run on the allocated nodes instead of the login node.

-First, you make a request for resources with salloc, like this:
+First, you make a request for resources with ``salloc``, like this:

 .. code-block:: sh

     $ salloc -n <tasks> --time=HHH:MM:SS -A SNICXXXX-YY-ZZZ

 where <tasks> is the number of tasks (or cores, for default 1 task per core), time is given in hours, minutes, and seconds (maximum T168 hours), and then you give the id for your project (SNIC2022-22-641 for this course)

 Your request enters the job queue just like any other job, and salloc will tell you that it is waiting for the requested resources.
 When salloc tells you that your job has been allocated resources, you can interactively run programs on those resources with ``srun``.
 The commands you run with ``srun`` will then be executed on the resources your job has been allocated.
 If you do not preface with ``srun`` the command is run on the login node!